D0nlist4r/devDarkuz/README.md

-# Hi 👋

-## About me 🤓
+## Hi 👋 , About me.

-I'm Frontend developer, i love to create web applications 🎨, i like to learn new things 🧠 and read books 📚
+I'm Frontend developer, I love web3 , I like to learn new things, 🧠 and Cripto Trader 📈

 ## You can find me at 🌎